PDF guide··10 min read·Updated April 24, 2026

 Why this site doesn't upload your files

 I'm Shahzaib Hassan, an AI automation engineer in Lahore.
-I build this site as a side project partly because I was tired of the same pattern: searching for a simple file tool, landing on a page that wants an account, uploading a sensitive file, and ticking a "you won't resell my PDF, right?" box on trust.
-The tools on Toolbelt all run in your browser because they can — a modern browser is a surprisingly capable runtime, and nothing about compressing a PDF requires a server.
-If a tool on this site ever needs your data to leave your device (some AI tools do, for obvious reasons), it'll be upfront about that and the data will go directly from you to the provider you choose, not through us.
+I started building Toolbelt partly because I was tired of the same pattern: searching for a simple file tool, landing on a page that wants an account, uploading a sensitive file, and ticking a "you won't resell my PDF, right?" checkbox on trust.
+The tools here all run in your browser because they can — a modern browser is a surprisingly capable runtime, and nothing about compressing a PDF needs a server.
+If a tool on this site ever needs your data to leave your device (some AI tools will, for obvious reasons), it'll be upfront about it and the data will go directly from you to the provider you choose, not through us.

 Frequently asked questions